 Roll-out cart(s) - Proper use and how to order additional carts.

-Bulky trash are items inappropriate to place in the garbage truck for compacting.
-Examples include furniture, gas grills, wheel barrows, bicycles, mattresses and box springs.
-You may schedule a bulky trash pick up (fee applies) by calling (919) 469-4090.
+Bulky trash such as furniture, gas grills, wheel barrows, bicycles, toilets, mattresses and box springs can be collected by appointment.
+Request an appointment online or call 311.
 The fee for bulky trash pick up is $15 for the first item picked up curbside and $8 for each additional item collected during the same trip.
-(For example, the costs are $23 for two items or $31 for three items).
-You may also dispose of these items at the Citizen's Convenience Center at no charge.

-Refrigerators, dishwashers, washers, dryers and similar appliances can be picked up curbside for a fee; call (919) 469-4090 to schedule a pickup.
-Appliances can also be dropped off at the Cary Citizen's Convenience Center for a fee of $10 per appliance, or taken to the Wake County Multi-Material Facility at no charge.
+Refrigerators, dishwashers, washers, dryers and similar appliances can be picked up curbside for a fee; request an appointment online, or call 311.
+Appliances can also be dropped off at the Cary Citizen's Convenience Center for a fee of $10 per appliance or taken to the Wake County Multi-Material Facility at no charge.

 Dead animals are accepted for disposal at the South Wake Landfill, 6300 Old Smithfield Road, Apex, so long as they are not microbiological or pathological waste.
-Town crews will pickup animal carcasses found in the street or on the curbside in a plastic bag.
-Call (919) 469-4090 to request a free collection.
+Town crews will pickup animal carcasses found in the street or on the curbside in a plastic bag; request collection or call 311.